 Komal GrewalResearch Assistant

-MDAP is a team of Research Data Specialists at the University of Melbourne working to enable data-intensive research across the disciplines.
+MDAP is a team of Research Data Specialists at the University of Melbourne working to enable data-intensive research across disciplines.

 Daniel has worked on Digital Humanities projects across Australia and abroad.
 He has a background in python, data wrangling, relational database design, web scraping, quantitative methods, natural language processing, and a broad range of approaches to visualisation.